Dana–Farber Cancer Institute

-Dana–Farber Cancer Institute is a comprehensive cancer treatment and research institution in Boston, Massachusetts.
-Dana–Farber is the founding member of Dana–Farber/Harvard Cancer Center, Harvard's Comprehensive Cancer Center designated by the National Cancer Institute, and one of the 15 clinical affiliates and research institutes of Harvard Medical School.
+Dana–Farber Cancer Institute (DFCI) is a comprehensive cancer treatment and research center in Boston, Massachusetts.
+Dana-Farber is the founding member of the Dana-Farber/Harvard Cancer Center, Harvard's Comprehensive Cancer Center designated by the National Cancer Institute, and is a principal teaching affiliate and research institute of Harvard Medical School.

-As of 2023, Dana–Farber is ranked the #4 cancer hospital in the world.
+As of 2024, Dana-Farber is ranked the #6 cancer hospital in the US.
 Two Nobel laureates in Physiology or Medicine are among its past and present faculty.

-Dana–Farber's research discoveries include the development of the highly successful Gleevec to treat chronic myeloid leukemia.
+In 2024, an investigation revealed evidence of research misconduct in dozens of studies authored by Dana-Farber researchers, including then President and CEO Laurie Glimcher, the Executive Vice President and COO, and the Research Integrity Officer.
+In response to these findings, Dana-Farber retracted 7 papers and corrected 31 others.
+In October 2024, Laurie Glimcher stepped down as President and CEO.

 Overview

-Dana–Farber employs more than 4,855 full-time and part-time people, 529 faculty, and has annual gross revenues of about $1,733,386,000.
+Dana–Farber employs more than 4,855 full-time and part-time workers, 529 faculty, and has annual gross revenues of about $1,733,386,000.
 All faculty and postdoctoral research fellows at Dana–Farber hold the equivalent academic positions concurrently at Harvard University.
 There are more than 523,425 adult and pediatric patient visits (combined exam and office visits) a year, and it is involved in more than 1,000 clinical trials.
 It is internationally known for its research and clinical excellence.
 Expertscape ranks its programs in aplastic anemia and multiple myeloma as best in the world.
-It has been also ranked overall the fifth best cancer hospital in the United States by U.S. News & World Report.
+It has been also ranked overall the third best cancer hospital in the United States by U.S. News & World Report.
 Dana–Farber is a member of the Multiple Myeloma Research Consortium.

-In addition to being a principal teaching affiliate of Harvard Medical School, Dana–Farber is also a federally designated Center for AIDS Research, and a founding member of the Dana–Farber/Harvard Cancer Center (DF/HCC), a federally designated Comprehensive Cancer Center.
+In addition to being a principal teaching affiliate of Harvard Medical School, Dana–Farber is also a federally-designated Center for AIDS Research, and is a founding member of the Dana–Farber/Harvard Cancer Center (DF/HCC), a research consortium that is one of the 39 federally-designated Comprehensive Cancer Centers.
 Providing advanced training in cancer treatment and research for an international faculty, Dana–Farber conducts community-based programs in cancer prevention, detection, and control in New England, and maintains joint programs with other Boston institutions, including St. Elizabeth's Medical Center, Brigham and Women's Hospital, Boston Children's Hospital, and Massachusetts General Hospital.

 Dana–Farber is supported by the National Cancer Institute, the National Institute of Allergy and Infectious Diseases, and private foundations and individuals contributions.
 The Jimmy Fund is the principal charity of the Institute named for one of its child patients.
 The Boston Red Sox adopted the Jimmy Fund as its official charity in 1953 and continues to prominently sponsor the charity.

-Laurie Glimcher is President/CEO of Dana–Farber Cancer Institute/Jimmy Fund.
+Benjamin L. Ebert is President/CEO of Dana–Farber Cancer Institute.
 In 2015, Forbes listed the charity as the 37th biggest in the U.S.